Special Education Certification Course Descriptions

 This course is designed to provide teachers who wish to be certified in special education with the tools necessary to work with students with emotional and behavioral disorders.
 Participants will examine the various causes and theories for these disorders.
 There will be an additional focus on recognizing these disorders.
 There will be an additional focus on recognizing these disorders and managing them in the inclusive classroom using various positive behavior interventions and other appropriate methods.
 This course requires ten hours of volunteer time with students with emotional and behavioral disabilities.

-EDU686 - Autism Spectrum Disorders with Field Experience
+EDUC686 - Autistic Spectrum Disorders with Field Experience

 This course is an advanced course directed towards those students seeking certification in special education.
 It will examine early intervention for those children thought to have PDD (Pervasive Developmental Disorder) and other exceptionalities.
 We will look at the importance of early intervention and the different methods and strategies for working with these students.
 Emphasis will be placed on writing Individual Family Service Plans (IFSP), working with families and agencies and designing appropriate intervention programs.
 Students will have ten hours of field experience in early intervention settings.